U.S. Route 59 in Iowa: History

 In early 1934, in order to attract the attention of the American Association of State Highway Officials (AASHO) who would decide the routing of US 73, the Iowa State Highway Commission and the Minnesota Department of Highways jointly designated the path they desired to be named US 73 as Highway 73 in each state.
 The number 73 was chosen because it fit the U.S. Highway numbering grid by lying between US 71 and US 75.
-There was already a Iowa 73 in east-central Iowa; that route was renumbered Iowa 212.
+There was already an Iowa 73 in east-central Iowa; that route was renumbered Iowa 212.
 Iowa 4 from Missouri to Denison and all of Iowa 21 became the new Iowa 73.
 At an AASHO meeting in November 1934, officials approved a new U.S. Highway along the Highway 73 corridor, though not with that number.
 An extension of US 73 was approved, but on the Nebraska side of the Missouri River north to Sioux City.
 In Kansas, there were two suffixed branches of US 73, US 73E and US 73W.
 These branches were replaced by US 69 and US 59, respectively.
 US 59 was chosen to be routed along the Highway 73 corridor through Iowa and to Lake of the Woods.

 Though the Iowa State Highway Commission had declared Iowa to be "out of the mud," when US 59 was designated, it was mostly a gravel road.
 Only 55 of 230 miles (89 of 370 km), mostly between Avoca and Denison, were paved and 21 mi between Shenandoah and Emerson was an unimproved dirt road.
 Paving was completed in piecemeal fashion and finally completed in 1960.
 The only major change to the route in recent years occurred in 1971 when a 15 mi section between Harlan and Defiance was shifted west by 1 mi.